sbinet/fubsy/doc/guide/intro.rst

 -------------

 Of course, Fubsy is hardly the first piece of software that attempts to tackle this problem.
-Every C programmer is familiar with Make, which does a reasonable job for small-to-medium C/C++ projects on Unix-like systems (if you ignore the difficulty with header dependencies).
-However, Make has awkward syntax, poor extensibility, and confusing semantics, which have led many people over the years to paper over its difficulties by writing Makefile generators and the like.
+Most C programmers are familiar with Make, which does a reasonable job for small-to-medium C/C++ projects on Unix-like systems.
+However, Make has awkward syntax, confusing semantics, is hard to extend, and is largely limited to Unix.
+These limitations have led many people over the years to paper over its difficulties by writing programs that generate Makefiles, without actually tackling the real problems with Make.

 Similarly, most Java programmers are familiar with Ant, which attempts to solve the problem in a radically different way.
-Ant doesn't provide much in the way of dependency management (which is surprisingly difficult to do with Java) [1]_, but it is extensible in a real programming language (Java).
-As a result, it works the same across platforms, which is more than you can say for Make.
-Unfortunately, Ant takes "awkward syntax" to a whole new level by using XML rather than a custom language, and it is limited to the Java ecosystem, making it useless for programmers outside that universe.
+Ant doesn't provide much in the way of dependency management (which is surprisingly difficult for Java) [1]_, but it is extensible in a real programming language (Java).
+As a result, it works the same across platforms, which is more than Make can say.
+Unfortunately, Ant takes "awkward syntax" to a whole new level by using XML rather than a custom language.
+And it's useless for programmers outside the Java ecosystem.

 Some C/C++ programmers are familiar with SCons, which brought a new level of rigour, consistency, and extensibility to build tools.
 SCons